-Formal studies didn’t suit my learning style and after 2 ½ years I left and commenced an apprenticeship as a carpenter.
-It was here that I learnt many ways to injure the body and discovered Thai massage as a remedy!
+Formal studies didn’t suit my learning style and after 2 ½ years, I left and commenced an apprenticeship as a carpenter.
+It was here that I learned many ways to injure the body and discovered Thai massage as a remedy!
 Carpentry assisted me in many other ways, funding trips and studies throughout the world for many years.

-I realigned with my passion for bodywork in 2008, when I travelled to Chiang Mai in Thailand on friends recommendations.
+I realigned with my passion for bodywork in 2008 when I traveled to Chiang Mai in Thailand on friends’ recommendations.
 Here I studied with the Sunshine Network and Sunshine School founded by Ashokananda who is credited for bringing Traditional Thai massage to the west.
-Through the Sunshine network I heard of Pichest , Chaiyuth, Sinchai and Nat.
+Through the Sunshine network, I heard of Pichest, Chaiyuth, Sinchai, and Nat.

 Before long I found my way to Arjan Pichests’ classroom.
 I was exposed to a new way of working, quieting the mind, learning to feel the body and work intuitively.
 I witnessed a fusion of styles and techniques and learning was playful and exciting as well as therapeutic.

 Two years later I returned to study with Pichest for a more lengthy period of time to absorb his teachings and philosophy.
 I credit Pichest for the majority of how I apply my techniques and my approach to working with the body.
 I was drawn to his philosophy, attitude, and way of teaching.
 Full immersion in learning the art of feeling and sensing the tension in the body to bring about healing.
 Pichest is always adamant that good comfortable posture for the therapist is crucial not only in self-care but also in the transmission of a good ‘feeling’ and receiving information ‘sensing’, in order to know where is best to work and to what depth is beneficial for the receiver.